 Derek was previously a member of the Scottish Land Fund committee and the Scottish Government’s Rural Development Council.

 Dan Macdonald formed Macdonald Estates in 1998.
 Specialists in planning led property development, with wide experience of the retail sector and now student accommodation, it has a record of being an award winning and leading company in its field in Scotland and Ireland.

 Prior to 1998 Dan was Managing Director of Morrison Developments one of the most successful Scottish companies of the late 80’s and 90’s.
 During his 25 years with the Group he performed a key role in its transition from a Highland Building Company to an international civil engineering, construction and property development company.

 In 2006 Dan launched the ‘Scottish Property Development Forum’ a body to represent the voice of the real estate industry in Scotland amongst parliamentarians, the Scottish Executive and business in Scotland.
 Now redefined as the ‘Scottish Property Federation’ and incorporated within the British Property Federation, it is recognised as being the voice of the Scottish property industry.

 Dan has also formed a company, Dalmatian Homes, to undertake residential development.
 He formed N-56 in 2014, whose purpose is to promote collaboration between business and the public sector, in the interests of economic growth, and he is on the board of The Scottish SPCA.
 He is proud of his Highland roots, having been born in Dornoch, Sutherland.

-Malcolm is a Fellow of the Royal Institution of Chartered Surveyors, a Fellow of the Chartered Institute of Building, and a Chartered Environmentalist, he has worked in the construction and house building industries for more than 30 years.
+A Fellow of the Royal Institution of Chartered Surveyors, a Fellow of the Chartered Institute of Building, and a Chartered Environmentalist Malcolm has worked in the construction and house building industries for 40 years.